-Methodology Type 2023 2024 2025 2026 Methodology for total allowances available for compliance Available banked allowances were added to each state's emissions budget as specified by the Final Rule.
-Available banked allowances (after the bank adjustment) were added to the state emissions budgets specified by the Final Rule.
-Same method as 2024 Same method as 2024 Methodology for estimating NO X emissions 2022 ozone season NOx emissions for all 22 states with regulated EGUs is from EPA CAMPD annual data.
-The proportion of ozone season NO x in 2022 from coal plants (approximately 75 percent) was adjusted in each year 2023-2026 for each state according to the change in national co generation forecast by EIA's 2023 Annual Energy Outlook.
-Remaining NO x emissions were held same as 2022 from 2023-2026.
-Methodology for estimating allowances needed for compliance Each forecasted ton of ozone season NO X was assumed to retire one Group 3 allowance.
+Methodology Type 2023 2024 2025 2026 Methodology for estimating banked allowances heading into the year No banked allowances were included in analysis.
+After subtracting allowances needed for compliance in the previous year, the remaining bank was multiplied by the ratio between the total emissions budget of this year across all 10 states (prescribed by the Final Rule) multiplied by 21% and the total quantity of banked allowances.
+This adjusted the bank downward for each state.
+Same method as 2024 Same method as 2024 Methodology for total allowances available for compliance Only allowances included in EPA's prorated state budgets were included.
+Available banked allowances from the end of the previous year (after the bank adjustment) were added to the state emissions budgets specified by the Final Rule.
+Same method as 2024 Same method as 2024 Methodology for estimating NOx emissions 2022 ozone season NOx emissions data for all 10 states with regulated EGUs is from EPA CAMPD annual data.
+The state-specific proportion of ozone season NOx in 2022 from coal plants versus gas plants was used to forecast NOx emissions in each year 2023-2026 based on the anticipated change in national coal generation and gas generation forecast by EIA's 2023 Annual Energy Outlook.
+Methodology for estimating allowances needed for compliance Each forecasted ton of ozone season NOx was assumed to retire one Group 3 allowance.
 The quantity of allowances turned in for compliance was equal to the sum of two elements: (1) tons of NOx emissions emitted in a state above 121% of a state's emissions budget (known as each state's "assurance level") consumed 3 allowances rather than one.
 (2) tons of NOx equal to or less than 121% of a state's emissions budget each consumed one allowance.
-Same method as 2024 Same method as 2024

-13. As I have noted, my analysis depends on the Reference Case of EIA's AEO 2023, which forecasts that coal generation throughout the United States will initially increase in 2024, then continue to decrease (Table 2).
-Since coal generation contributed approximately 75 percent of ozone season NO_X emissions in 2021, I adjusted the effect that changes in coal generation have on total NO_X appropriately.
-The total reduction I modeled from 2023 to 2026 is about 10 percent, which is approximately one-third of what EPA's baseline modeling forecasts will occur in the 22 states covered under the Final Rule independent of the Final Rule.14
+Same method as 2024 Same method as 2024 decrease (Table 2).
+Since coal generation contributed, on average, 65 percent of ozone season NOx emissions in 2022 across the 10 states I examined, I adjusted the effect that changes in coal generation and gas generation have on total NOx appropriately.
+The total reduction I modeled from 2023 to 2026, on average across the 10 states, is about 22 percent, which is approximately two-thirds of what EPA's baseline modeling forecasts will occur in the 22 states originally covered under the Final Rule independent of the Final Rule, due to market forces alone.
+1614